Lorne Scots (Peel, Dufferin and Halton Regiment): The Peel and Dufferin Regiment

 The Peel Regiment had had a presence in Dufferin county, in Orangeville and Shelburne.
 Perhaps the insistence on officers coming from the recruiting area led to the formal inclusion of Dufferin in the regimental title.
-In 1923 The Peel and Dufferin Regiment was authorised, to draw from both counties.
+In 1923 The Peel and Dufferin Regiment was authorized to draw from both counties.
 D Company was headquartered at Orangeville.
 Early that year the regiment had received permission from Sir Robert Peel (after whose family the county had been named) to use part of his crest as a regimental badge.
-The crest is 'a demi-lion rampant, gorged and collared, charged with three bezants, between the paws a shuttle' (a bezant in heraldry is a gold roundel, and takes its name from the gold coins 'of Byzantium' which circulated in England in medieval times).
+The crest is a demi-lion rampant, gorged and collared, charged with three bezants, between the paws a shuttle (a bezant in heraldry is a gold roundel, and takes its name from the gold coins 'of Byzantium' which circulated in England in medieval times).
 The demi-lion was quickly incorporated into the design of the buttons, and in 1925 of the cap badge and collar badges of the new unit.

 Annual training in 1925 was conducted at local headquarters, because of fiscal restraints, in three sessions of three days each.
 Lieutenant-Colonel Conover, who was now on district staff, arranged a three-day musketry camp at Long Branch Rifle Ranges over Labour Day, introducing the idea of district training.
 The three regiments of the 25th Infantry Brigade who attended, however, had to pay for their own transportation and ration expenses.
 The training exercises now went beyond the drill and rifle practice of earlier days, and during the inter-war years involved attack and defensive positions, inter-arm co-operation (the artillery came out to the farmlands west of Brampton and demonstrated a smoke screen), ground to air signalling, and even aerial bombardment.

-The colours of the old 36th Regiment had been laid up in Christ Church, Brampton, in 1924, and the following year the Peel Chapter, Imperial Order Daughters of the Empire, presented a King's Colour to the Peel and Dufferin Regiment.
+The colours of the old 36th Regiment had been laid up in Christ Church, Brampton, in 1924, and the following year the Peel Chapter, Imperial Order Daughters of the Empire, presented a king's colour to the Peel and Dufferin Regiment.
 The county of Peel gave a grant in 1924 towards the purchase of a regimental colour, but its production was delayed pending a decision on the granting of battle honours to militia regiments.
-The Department of National Defense approved the design for the regimental colour, incorporating these battle honours, and on 22 May 1930 the Governor-General, Viscount Willingdon, presented the Colour on behalf of the county council.
+The Department of National Defence approved the design for the regimental colour, incorporating these battle honours, and on 22 May 1930 the Governor-General, Viscount Willingdon, presented the colour on behalf of the county council.

-Major CM Corkett had served during the first world war as an officer with the Lancashire Fusiliers, and the Peel and Dufferin Regiment sought an alliance with that regiment.
+Major CM Corkett had served during the First World War as an officer with the Lancashire Fusiliers, and the Peel and Dufferin Regiment sought an alliance with that regiment.
 The negotiations went slowly because the 2nd Battalion of the Lancashire Fusiliers were serving in India, but eventually they signified their favour and in November 1929 the unit was informed that the king approved of the alliance.
 To symbolize the link, permission was received to adopt the white facings of the Fusiliers.